 a.
 Released time from non-instructional duties shall be provided to a Chapter Chair if the following conditions are met: a secret ballot election of the faculty shall be conducted by the principal and a teacher designated by the Chapter Chair, with the issue to be determined being whether a specific released time plan proposed by the Chapter Chair should be approved.
 The proposed plan is to provide for the Chapter Chair to be released from specified non-instructional duties and for the remainder of the staff to assume those duties.
-Non-instructional duties as referred to above are those non-classroom duties which are normally shared and distributed among the staff, and for this purpose may also include homeroom teacher duties.
+Non-instructional duties, as referred to above, are those non-classroom duties which are normally shared and distributed among the staff, and for this purpose may also include homeroom teacher duties.
 In addition, chapter chairpersons at elementary schools shall be released from instructional duties when certificated itinerant music, art, P.E. teachers, etc., take the chapter chairperson's class for instruction, as applicable and when in the normal rotation of services.

 - b.
 A proposed plan may also permit release of the Chapter Chair from instructional duties subject to the following additional conditions: - (1) Such release is limited at the secondary level to one instructional period daily, and at the elementary level to an established shared instructional period (Physical Education or Music); and - (2) The proposal is separately approved by the specific teachers, whose workload will be directly affected by the operation of the plan, voting in a separate election. - c.
 Regarding paragraphs a and b, a majority of those voting shall determine the outcome.
 The election results shall be binding for the school year unless a majority requests a new election, or unless a new Chapter Chair is designated.
 The Chapter Chair may be assigned duties during this released time, in emergency situations. - d.
-Site-based eight hour chapter chairperson may, with prior approval of the site administrator and when their duties reasonably permit, alter their work schedule by reporting to work not to exceed 30 minutes early, and leaving work not to exceed a corresponding 30 minutes early, for the purpose of attending UTLA Area and House meetings. - 8.2 With regard to local site decisions which are reflected in documents forwarded to regional or central offices (e.g., Chapter 1 budgets, changes in daily school schedules, and changes in school calendar such as year-round school plans) the following procedures shall apply: - a.
-Written disclosure to the faculty of the proposed plan or change, with at least five (5) days of review time provided, except in emergencies; - b.
-The Chapter Chair shall have the right to consult with the administrator regarding the content of the document; - c.
-If the document provides for a faculty signature, the Chapter Chair or designee of the Chapter Chair shall determine whether the document will be signed;
+Site-based eight hour chapter chairperson may, with prior approval of the site administrator and when their duties reasonably permit, alter their work schedule by reporting to work not to exceed 30 minutes early, and leaving work not to exceed a corresponding 30 minutes early, for the purpose of attending UTLA Area and House meetings. - 8.2 With regard to local site decisions which are reflected in the following documents forwarded to Local District or central District offices: local school budgets under the purview of committees on which UTLA members are eligible to participate, changes in daily school schedules, school-based waiver applications, and school conversions, the following procedures shall apply: - a.
+Written disclosure to the faculty of the proposed plan or change, with at least seven (7) days of review time provided prior to the documents being submitted to the Local District or central District offices, except in emergencies; - b.
+Upon request of the Chapter Chair, the site administrator shall consult with the Chapter Chair regarding the content of the document; - c.
+The document(s) shall include space for the Chapter Chair to sign, indicating whether the procedures set forth in a. and b. above have been followed;